Free Initial Consultations

 Although some divorces are far too contentious to go through a negotiation, most find it to be an affordable alternative to litigation.
 Unfortunately, debt is a hot topic that can stand in the way of reaching a final settlement.
 In some cases, it may even completely derail a couple’s hope to end things amicably.

 If mediation is not an option, or if your negotiations stall out or become too contentious, you can take the matter to litigation.
-Here, it is critical that parties take precautionary measures to ensure their assets and credit are protected throughout the process, such as:
+Here, it is critical that parties take precautionary measures to ensure their assets and credit are protected throughout the process.

-• Watch your credit for applications on new lines of credit;
+• Watching for applications on new lines of credit

-• Removing your spouse from any joint lines of credit; and
+• Removing the other spouse from any joint lines of credit with the lender’s permission

-At Davi Law Group, LLC, we are committed to protecting your credit and financial future.
-Our seasoned DuPage County divorce lawyers strive for the most favorable outcome possible, regardless of the situation.
+At Davi Law Group, we are committed to protecting your credit and financial future.
+Our Wheaton, IL divorce lawyers strive for the most favorable outcome possible, regardless of the situation.
 Schedule your confidential consultation to get started.
-Call our offices at 630-580-6373 today.
+Call our offices at 630-657-5052 today

 Share this post: